-Whilst upon this subject, it is right to call attention to the fact that animate as well as inorganic representatives of the Creator have been used by women with the same The dominant idea is that contact with definite purpose. the emblem, a mundane representative of the deity, of itself Just as many Hindoo females seek a gives a blessing. benefaction by placing their own you upon the consecrated linga, so a few regard intercourse with certain high priests of the Maharajah sect as incarnations of Vishnu, and pay for In Egypt, where the privilege of being spouses of the god. the goat was a sacred animal, there were some religious women who sought good luck by uniting themselves there-We have heard of British professors of religion endeavouring to persuade their penitents to procure purity by what others would call defilement and disgrace. "cord of St. Francis" replaces the stone "linga." times with this "cord" the rod is associated; and those who have read the trial of Father Gerard, for his seduction of Miss Cadiére under a saintly guise, will know that Christianity does not always go hand in hand with propriety.
+Whilst upon this subject, it is right to call attention to the fact that animate as well as inorganic representatives of the Creator have been used by women with the same definite purpose.
+The dominant idea is that contact with the emblem, a mundane representative of the deity, of itself gives a blessing.
+Just as many Hindoo females seek a benefaction by placing their own youi upon the consecrated linga, so a few regard intercourse with certain high priests of the Maharajah sect as incarnations of Vishnu, and pay for the privilege of being spouses of the god.
+In Egypt, where the goat was a sacred animal, there were some religious women who sought good luck by uniting themselves there-We have heard of British professors of religion endeavouring to persuade their penitents to procure purity by what others would call defilement and disgrace.
+And the "cord of St. Francis" replaces the stone "linga."
+Sometimes with this "cord" the rod is associated; and those who have read the trial of Father Gerard, for his seduction of Miss Cadiére under a saintly guise, will know that Christianity does not always go hand in hand with propriety.